pan-ontologies/esrf-ontologies/doc/explanations/esrfet.rst

 By using this formal structure, the ontology allows researchers and machines to:

-- Search for techniques based on specific properties
+- Search for techniques based on specific characteristics
 - Automatically classify or compare techniques
-- Check whether a technique meets a set of criteria

 New techniques can be added simply by describing their key characteristics using the same structure.